Quantifying & Modeling Multimodal Interactions: An Information Decomposition Framework: Experiments

 \subsection{Multimodal Model Selection}

 \textbf{Setup}: We show that our findings on quantifying multimodal datasets and model predictions are generalizable, and that the \name\ estimations are informative for model selection on new datasets \textit{without training all models from scratch}.
 We simulate the model selection process on $5$ new synthetic datasets and $6$ real-world multimodal datasets.
-Given a new dataset $\mathcal{D}$, we compute their \name\ values $I_{\mathcal{D}}$ and normalize it to obtain $\hat{I}_{\mathcal{D}}$.
-We select the most similar dataset $\mathcal{D}^*$ from our base datasets (the $10$ synthetic datasets presented in Table~\ref{tab:medium}) that has the smallest difference measure $s(\mathcal{D},\mathcal{D}^*)$ defined in Equation~\ref{eq:similarity}, which adds up the absolute difference between \name\ values on $\mathcal{D}$ and $\mathcal{D}'$.
-We hypothesize that the top-$3$ best-performing models on $\mathcal{D}^*$ should also achieve decent performance on $\mathcal{D}$ due to their similar distribution of interactions.
-We verify the quality of the model selection by computing a percentage of the performance of the selected model $f$ with respect to the performance of the actual best-performing model $f^*$ on $\mathcal{D}$, i.e. $\%\text{ Performance}(f,f,^*)=\acc(f)/\acc(f^*)$.
+Given a new dataset $\mathcal{D}$, we compute their \name\ values $I_{\mathcal{D}}$ and normalize it to obtain $\hat{I}_{\mathcal{D}}$: